Wednesday, March 17, 2010

 Once Jasper was firmly placed in my sister's garage with the door locked, we finally sat down to enjoy our first Thanksgiving meal of the day.
 The dog was the topic of conversation all morning long and everyone made trips to the garage to witness my drunken dog, each returning with a tale of Jasper's latest endeavor to walk without running into something.
 Of course, as the old adage goes, "What goes in must come out," and Jasper was no exception.

 Granted if it had been me that had eaten 12 risen, unbaked yeast rolls, you might as well have put a concrete block up my behind, but alas a dog's digestive system is quite different from yours or mine.
 I discovered this was a mixed blessing when we prepared to leave Karen's house.
+Having discovered his "packages" on the garage floor, we loaded him up in the car so we could hose down the floor.

 This was another naive decision on our part.
 The blast of water from the hose hit the poop on the floor, and the poop on the floor withstood the blast from the hose.
 It was like Portland cement beginning to set up and cure.